brendofranca/patients-management-backend/README.md

 # Patients Management Backend

-This repository contains the backend code for a patients management application.
+This repository contains the backend code for a patient management application.

 ## Getting Started